-Of course, a high-efficiency furnace will also cost less to operate each year than a standard furnace.
-The EnergySavers.gov website offers a table for estimating how much you will save in energy costs each year by replacing your older furnace.
-For example, suppose you are replacing an old system with an AFUE of 60 percent.
-A new system that is 80 percent efficient will save you approximately $25 for every $100 you used to spend on heating costs in a season.
+Having said that, a high-efficiency furnace will cost less to operate each year than a standard furnace.
+At EnergySavers.gov there is a table for estimating how much you will save in energy costs each year by replacing your older furnace.
+For example, if you replace an old system with an AFUE of 60 percent with a new system with an 80 percent AFUE, you'll save approximately $25 for every $100 you used to spend on heating costs in a season.
 A 90 percent efficient furnace will save you $33.33 for every $100.

 Whether the increased energy savings will recoup the extra up-front cost of the high-efficiency furnace depends on how much you currently spend to heat your house.
 This, in turn, will depend on such factors as the climate where you live, how well your home is insulated and your local utility rates.